List of poetry groups and movements: Twentieth century (1900–2000)

+The Afro-Surrealism is an art and poetry movement primarily in the African diaspora, inspired by Négritude and postcolonial literature and partially coinciding with them.
+Notable practitioners and inspirations of it include Léopold Senghor, Aimé Césaire, Bob Kaufman, Ted Joans, Will Alexander, and Krista Franklin.

 The Black Mountain poets (also known as the Projectivists) were a group of the mid-20th-century (from the 1950) avant-garde and postmodern poets associated with Black Mountain College in the United States.

 The San Francisco Renaissance was initiated by Kenneth Rexroth and Madeline Gleason in Berkeley in the 1950s.
 It included Robert Duncan, Jack Spicer, and Robin Blaser.
 They were consciously experimental and had close links to the Black Mountain and Beat poets.

 The Beat Generation poets or the Beats met in New York in the 1950s–1960s.
 The core group were Jack Kerouac, Allen Ginsberg, and William S. Burroughs, who were joined later by Gregory Corso.

 The New York School was an informal group of poets active in 1950s New York City whose work was said to be a reaction to the Confessionalists.
 Some major figures include John Ashbery, Frank O'Hara, James Schuyler, Kenneth Koch, Barbara Guest, Joe Brainard, Ron Padgett, Ted Berrigan and Bill Berkson.

 The Concrete poetry was an avant-garde movement started in Brazil during the 1950s, characterized for extinguishing the general conception of poetry, creating a new language called verbivocovisual. its significant figures are Augusto de Campos, Haroldo de Campos, and Décio Pignatari.

 The Movement was a group of English writers including Kingsley Amis, Philip Larkin, Donald Alfred Davie, D. J. Enright, John Wain, Elizabeth Jennings and Robert Conquest.
 Their tone is anti-romantic and rational.
 The connection between the poets was described as "little more than a negative determination to avoid bad principles."

 The "Modernist School", the "Blue Star", and the "Epoch" were modernist, including avant-garde and surrealism, Chinese poetic groups founded in 1954 in Taiwan and led by Qin Zihao (1902–1963) and Ji Xian (b.
 1903).

 Confessional poetry was an American movement that emerged in the late 1950s and the 1960s.
 They drew on personal history for their artistic inspiration.
 Poets in this group include Sylvia Plath, Anne Sexton, John Berryman, and Robert Lowell.